 There are some providers who will auto-renew to term; meaning, if you signed a 5 year contract they often “forget” to remind you when your term is up and allow it to auto-renew for another 5 years – that’s 5 more years of an already overpriced contract.

-One of his most memorable clients saved over $3000 per month as Troy was able to improve their Internet services and phone system while lowering their monthly bills to $400 per month from the original $3,500.
+One memorable client saved over $3000 per month.
+We were able to improve their Internet services and phone system while lowering their monthly bills to $400 per month from the original $3,500.

-So what exactly is a telephone carrier audit?
+So what exactly is a telephone carrier consultation?

-A carrier audit is the process of auditing your carrier services—finding out what services you have and how much you are paying for them and then comparing those services and costs with whats currently available across the various service providers (Shaw, TELUS, Bell etc.).
+A carrier consultation is the process of reviewing your carrier services—finding out what services you have and how much you are paying for them and then comparing those services and costs with whats currently available across the various service providers (Shaw, TELUS, Bell etc.).

-A third-party company, like Total Communication Services, will look at your phone and Internet bills (for example) and determine whether or not you are overpaying for those services by comparing what you have to current industry pricing.
+A third-party company, like Total Communication Services Inc., will look at your phone and Internet bills (for example) and determine whether or not you are overpaying for those services by comparing what you have to current industry pricing.

-Why get a third-party to audit your carrier services?
+Why get a third-party to review your carrier services?

-I can clearly recall one day when I came home with a new game I’d borrowed from a friend (I think it was a motocross racing game), as I tried to install it, I found out that I needed to clear up some hard drive space.
+I can clearly recall coming home one day with a new game I’d borrowed from a friend (I think it was a motocross racing game), as I tried to install it, I found out that I needed more hard drive space than was available.
 I guess what space I had left on my 1 GB hard drive just wasn’t quite enough.

 If you know anything about your Windows system files then you know exactly what happened next.
-My computer crashed, and not only was I not going to be playing that game anymore; there was a good chance I was going to be in a lot of trouble.
+Not only was I not going to be playing that game anymore; there was a good chance I was going to be in a lot of trouble.

-It took several days for my dad and one of his tech savvy friends to get around to fixing my computer and get everything running properly again, and since then I’ve always been extremely careful about which useless files I delete to make space for my games.
+It took several days for my dad and one of his tech savvy friends to get around to fixing the computer and get everything running properly again.

 The reason I bring up this story is because like those system files, your carrier services bills aren’t always straight forward.
 It’s not always easy to see what charges correlate with what services or bills; in fact, there are certain providers that almost seem to make their bills intentionally difficult to decipher.